Lecturer and PhD candidate in Economics, Stellenbosch

 My research focusses on microeconometric applications in the fields of Development Economics, South African Labour markets and Cliometrics (in the Dutch era of the Cape Colony).

 (with links to working paper versions)

-Slave prices and productivity at the Cape of Good Hope from 1700-1725: did everyone win from the trade? (with Sophia du Plessis and Ada Jansen), Cliometrica, forthcoming, 2015
+Slave prices and productivity at the Cape of Good Hope from 1700-1725: did all settler farmers profit from the trade? (with Sophia du Plessis and Ada Jansen), Cliometrica, forthcoming, 2015

 Hunger in the former apartheid homelands: determinants of converging food security 100 years after the 1913 Land Act (with Louw Pienaar), Agrekon, forthcoming, 2014

 The Unintended Consequences of Education Policies on South African Participation and Unemployment (with Rulof Burger and Servaas van der Berg), South African Journal of Economics, forthcoming, 2014

 Rising unemployment in a growing economy: A business cycle, generational and life cycle perspective of post-transition South Africa’s labour market (with Rulof Burger), Studies in Economics and Econometrics, forthcoming, 2014